Employee Stock Purchase Plans (ESPP) – The 10 Top Questions to Answer Before You Decide

 There’s some variability, but you can always find the specifics in the Company’s ESPP Summary Plan Description.

-Most companies offer a buy-in over every quarter or 6 months, which means that every pay period over the quarter or 6 month offering period, your contributions are pulled directly from payroll and accumulate in your account until the purchase date.
+Most companies offer a buy-in over every quarter or six months, which means that every pay period over the quarter or six month offering period, your contributions are pulled directly from payroll and accumulate in your account until the purchase date.

 At the end of the offering period (on the purchase date), your money is used to buy shares that are transferred to your account, and you can sell these immediately if you choose.